Cheonggye Plaza

 Cheonggyecheon Stream

 Cheonggyecheon Stream is an 8.4 km (5.2 mi) waterway and public space flowing through the heart of downtown Seoul from west to east.
-During the Joseon Dynasty, the stream was known as Gaecheon, meaning open stream.
-Over the years, multiple kings ordered numerous refurbishments of the stream that brought national pride.
-During the reign of King Taejong, the government strengthened the banks and built bridges across the stream.
+Over the years, multiple kings ordered improvements to the stream, making it a source of national pride.
+During the reign of King Taejong, who ruled from 1400 to 1418, the government strengthened the banks and built bridges across the stream.

 Read more about Cheonggyecheon Stream